DOS: Continued use

-As of 2025, available compatible systems are FreeDOS, ROM-DOS, PTS-DOS, RxDOS and REAL/32.
+As of 2026, available compatible systems include FreeDOS, ROM-DOS, PTS-DOS, RxDOS and REAL/32.
 Some computer manufacturers, including Dell and HP, sell computers with FreeDOS as an OEM operating system, and some developers and computer engineers still use it because it is close to the hardware.

 Embedded systems

 DOS's structure of accessing hardware directly allows it to be used in embedded devices.
 The final versions of DR-DOS are still aimed at this market.
 ROM-DOS was used as operating system for the Canon PowerShot Pro 70.

 Emulation

 On Linux, it is possible to run DOSEMU, a Linux-native virtual machine for running DOS programs at near native speed.
 There are a number of other emulators for running DOS on various versions of Unix and Microsoft Windows such as DOSBox.
 DOSBox is designed for legacy gaming (e.g. King's Quest, Doom) on modern operating systems.
 DOSBox includes its own implementation of DOS which is strongly tied to the emulator and cannot run on real hardware, but can also boot MS-DOS, FreeDOS, or other DOS operating systems if needed.